 Tips for Giving and Receiving Reviews

-Before we jump into possible ideas of what you could include in your reviews, here are some general guidelines around the review system which you may find useful.
+Before we jump into possible ideas of what you could include in your reviews, here are some general guidelines which you may find useful.

 When leaving a review